A juicy beef and pork non-traditional burger, filled with umami flavours and breaks all the rules of how you were told a hamburger should be made.

 To prevent your burgers from curling up, poke a hole in the middle! 🙂

 Alright, let’s do this!
 (Use the notes above to adjust the flavour and texture of the burger to your preference.)
-I will show you the method to get a juicy, burger with a bit of a bounce.
+The recipe below will show you the method to get a juicy, burger with a bit of a bounce.

-- In a bowl, combine the beef, pork, mustard, worcestershire sauce, egg (optional), miso, garlic powder and onion powder and mix.
+- In a bowl, combine the beef, pork, mustard, egg (optional) Worcestershire sauce, miso, garlic powder and onion powder and mix.

 - Take approximately 1/2-3/4 cup of meat and shape it until it is approximately 1cm thick.
 (Don’t worry, when the meat cooks it get thicker as it shrinks inwards) Poke a hole in the middle so that the burger keeps it shape and doesn’t curl up during the cooking process.